Medium Difficult Bible Person Quiz with Answers

 He met an Ethiopian court official on the road after leaving Jerusalem.

-The official was simply taking a break and reading the book of Isaiah.
+The official was taking a break and reading the book of Isaiah.

 -